 Rapid quench-flow is a well established kinetic technique where the experimentalist can isolate intermediates and products within a reaction mechanism and analyse them by analytical methods providing a means of specifically identifying these components.
 This is a complementary technique to stopped-flow and can be used when the reaction does not contain spectroscopic changes or changes cannot identify specific reaction components.
 Small volumes of solutions are driven through a high efficiency mixer and flow into a delay (or ageing) loop.
 After a set time, the reaction is stopped (or quenched) by the addition of a chemical quench solution.
 This finite time is controlled by the speed and duration of a single push, or by two pushes with a variable delay between them.
 By collecting a series of quenched samples, quenched at different times the kinetics of the reaction can be determined using the appropriate technique.

-The rapid quench-flow systems from TgK Scientific are capable of delivering quenched samples with ages from a few milliseconds to a 100 seconds.
+The rapid quench-flow systems from TgK Scientific are capable of delivering quenched samples with ages from a few milliseconds to a 100 seconds with excellent reproducibility - Now featuring computer / tablet control with an enhanced feature set.

-Note that we can also offer a quench-flow option for the double mixing KinetAsyst SF-61DX2 Stopped-Flow instrument (qPod) providing a quenching device operating from approx 30 ms to 250 s.
+Note that we can also offer a quench-flow option for the double mixing KinetAsyst SF-61DX2 Stopped-Flow instrument (qPod) providing a quenching device operating from approximately 30 ms to 250 s.